dylnbp/MCD12Q2_Processing/README.md

 ## Phenology metrics derived from satellite data
 The MODIS Land Surface Dynamics Product (MCD12Q2) provides global land surface phenology metrics yearly since 2001 with a spatial resolution of 500m.
 The phenology metrics refer to the day of year (DOY) for greenup, midgreenup, peak, maturity, midgreendown, senescence and dormancy over a vegetation cycle.
 This product is derived from time series of the 2-band Enhanced Vegetation Index (EVI2), calculated using MODIS nadir BRDF adjusted surface reflectances.

-The MCD12Q2 data files (in HDF4 format) were downloaded from NASA's Land Processes Distributed Active Archive Center (LP DAAC), and the greenup layer (providing pixel-level SOS metrics in DOY) was used to represent spring phenology.
+In this project, MCD12Q2 data files (in HDF4 format) were downloaded from NASA's Land Processes Distributed Active Archive Center (LP DAAC), and the greenup layer (providing pixel-level SOS metrics in DOY) was used to represent spring phenology.
 The SOS metric is defined as the date when EVI2 first crossed 15% of the segment EVI2 amplitude.
 This project processed SOS metrics of 2001 - 2016 over countries in Asia and assessed trends in spring phenology.

 Data processing was conducted using Python and R.\
 **Python package:** scipy, arcpy, numpy, pandas, gdal, osr, multiprocessing \